4 min read

-By now you should know that a faster website makes your clients happy, they buy more, and they engage more with your content.
-However there's one client in particular that likes fast websites, and that's Google!
+A faster website is better for clients: they buy more, and they engage more with your content.
+However there's someone else that rewards fast websites: Google.
 Fast websites rank higher in organic search results than slower websites.
-Fast websites will also achieve higher quality scores in Google Adwords resulting in lower ad spend.
+They will also achieve higher quality scores in Google Ads, resulting in lower ad spend.

 Introducing the Chrome UX Report (CRuX)

-The CRuX report is a public data set of real user measurements (RUM) of website performance across millions of sites.
-The report has been around since 2017 and is updated daily, but until recently the data has been difficult to access.
+The CrUX report is a public data set of real-user measurements (RUM) of website performance across millions of sites.
+The report has been around since 2017 and is updated regularly, but the value is still often missed: it shows what real users experienced, not what a synthetic test predicted.

-The data is collected from real Chrome browser users that have opted in to report back to Google information on their browsing.
-This opt in requires that the user has:
+The data is collected from real Chrome browser users who have opted in to send browsing information back to Google.
+This opt-in requires that the user has:

 • Opted in to syncing browser history

-Despite these conditions, there are still millions of Chrome users reporting back their statistics to Google, however a given website will have to be fairly busy before there are decent statistics in the report.
+Despite these conditions, millions of Chrome users still report statistics back to Google.
+A given website still needs to be fairly busy before there are useful statistics in the report.

 Gathered Metrics